-The 4 players Madrid signed alongside Gareth Bale and how they fared
+The 4 players Madrid signed along with Gareth Bale and how they fared

-With Carlo Ancelotti recruited as Real Madrid manager and Gareth Bale moving to the Spanish capital after a spell at Tottenham, it’s like it’s the summer of 2013 all over again.
+With Carlo Ancelotti in the Real Madrid dugout and Gareth Bale in the Spanish capital after a spell at Tottenham, there’s been a major sense of deja vu at the Bernabeu this season.

 Carvajal wasn’t exactly a new face around the Valdebebas training ground when he turned up in 2013.